ustcml/RecStudio/README.md

 ## Features

-- **General Dataset Structure** A unified dataset config based on atomic files and online cache files are supported in RecStudio.
+- **General Dataset Structure** A unified dataset config based on atomic data files and automatic data cache are supported in RecStudio.
-- **Modular Model Structure** By seperating the whole model into model layers, loss functions, scoring functions, samplers and ANNs, you can customize your model with various modules like building blocks.
+- **Modular Model Structure** By organizing the whole recommender into different modules, loss functions, scoring functions, samplers and ANNs, you can customize your model like building blocks.
-- **GPU Acceleration** The whole operation from model training to model evaluation could be well done on GPUs, distributed GPUs are also supported.
+- **GPU Acceleration** The whole operation from model training to model evaluation could be easily moved to on GPUs and distributed GPUs for running.
-- **Simple Model Categorization** RecStudio categorizes all the models according to the number of towers, which is easy to understand and use.
-And the categorization can cover almost all models.
+- **Simple Model Categorization** RecStudio categorizes all the models based on the number of encoders, which is easy to understand and use.
+The taxonomy can cover all models.
-- **Diverse Negative Samplers** RecStudio integrates static and dynamic sampler, which could be loaded on GPUs.
+- **Simple and Complex Negative Samplers** RecStudio integrates static and model-based samplers with only tensor operators.

 ## Quick Start